-Vitamin K stores are low at birth to begin with, so all babies start off with low stores.
+Vitamin K stores are low at birth to begin with, so all babies start off with low stores (this raises the question of why they are so low – evolutionarily it may be that the risk is so low it just isn’t factoring out or for other, unknown reasons).
 Formula adds vitamin K to their product, giving infants a direct source.
 Mothers who breastfeed, however, do pass on vitamin K to their babies, but there are very low doses in breastmilk.
 Though low, these doses are actually enough to sustain babies’ needs, so long as the infant is feeding regularly.
 Thus, the relationship to breastfeeding (for classical VKDB) is linked with delayed or inadequate feeding.
 Similarly, late VKDB is linked to breastfeeding again due to the low levels and the preexisting conditions which put a baby at risk (including malabsorption, thus the low levels are not providing enough).
 Therefore, the problem is not breastfeeding per se, but that there are medical conditions which affect babies and for which medical interventions save lives whereas the normal course of events (namely, breastfeeding and no vitamin K prophylaxis) would lead to deleterious outcomes.
 Notably though, formula is NOT recommended just for this.
 The risks associated with not breastfeeding are documented here.

 What Should I Do?

 Well, it is up to you to take the data and decide what is best for your family.
 There don’t seem to be drawbacks to the vitamin K prophylaxis (whether oral or intramuscular) despite some people still claiming the link to cancer.
 One exception to this is if you have clotting disorders in your family or family history; in this case, the vitamin K shot may actually result in severe complications for your baby.
 If you are unsure, talk to your care provider about your history and your concerns.